treefishuk/Nomoni/docs/_getting_started/part-two-adding-a-second-module.md

 We are going to add a second module to the solution.
 The second module will be a a simple "Admin" module.
 With custom Controller, Model, View, CSS and Javascript.
 All located in a self contained project.

-## Step 1 : Add a new project using MVC template
+## Step 1 : Add a new .net core project using MVC template

 This will form the basic of our new module.